GovindaMadhava/Bandish-to-Notation/README.md

 ![Screenshot 2024-11-11 at 17.48.58.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/41c23b8e-74ea-499b-b84c-f5298716707d/ecc2066c-4d2f-4050-81d8-716bbe5d17c3/Screenshot_2024-11-11_at_17.48.58.png)
 ![Screenshot 2024-11-11 at 17.49.27.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/41c23b8e-74ea-499b-b84c-f5298716707d/98180359-984f-4c9f-b22e-a262a646c1cd/Screenshot_2024-11-11_at_17.49.27.png)

-The findings of the project have been compiled into a research paper titled “SINGING TRANSCRIPTION WITH SCHEMATIC NOTATION FOR RAGA MUSIC“ and recieved encouraging feedback at The International Society for Music Information Retrieval (ISMIR) 2024 conference.
+The findings of the project have been compiled into a research paper titled “SINGING TRANSCRIPTION WITH SCHEMATIC NOTATION FOR RAGA MUSIC“ will be submitted at The International Society for Music Information Retrieval (ISMIR) 2025 conference.

 This project bridges the gap between oral tradition and computational analysis in Indian classical music, providing a detailed dataset (~4GB) with annotations and artist-specific notations for study and analysis.
 The model can also generate automatic sargam notations with lyrics and beat alignment, serving as a valuable tool for students to study and compare various artist renditions.